ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

   [ForceRevisionCreationFor](../../document-extensions/revisions/overview#force-revision-creation-via-api)
   API method.
 * A revision **will** be created even if the Revisions feature is disabled for the document's collection.
-* A revision **will** be created even if the document was not modified.
+* A revision **will** be created even if the document was not modified (unless the document has revisions and the latest revision contains the current document contents).
-* A revision **will not** be created if the contents of the latest revision is identical to that of the live document.

 ---